• Skip to primary navigation

 We love raw jackfruit, so I thought of preparing kathal ki biryani or jackfruit biryani.
 Let me tell you, the taste of kathal ki biryani or jackfruit biryani is nothing less than any meat biryani.

-Cutting of raw jackfruit is not a very easy job, especially for the beginners.
+Follow this simple recipe to enjoy a delicious homemade biryani with minimal effort, however, cutting of raw jackfruit is not a very easy job, especially for the beginners.
 In India, certain vegetable vendors cut the raw jackfruit and sell it.
-However, if it is not the same case in your part of the world then learn how to cut raw jackfruit.
+Nevertheless, if this isn’t the case where you live, you may want to learn the proper method for cutting raw jackfruit.

 Steps to Cut Raw Jackfruit